WWE: Ruthless Aggression Era and first brand split (2002–2008)

 On May 6, 2002, the World Wrestling Federation (WWF) changed both its company name and the name of its wrestling promotion to World Wrestling Entertainment (WWE) after the company lost a lawsuit initiated by the World Wildlife Fund over the WWF trademark.
 Although mainly caused by an unfavorable ruling in its dispute with the World Wildlife Fund regarding the "WWF" initialism, the company noted it provided an opportunity to emphasize its focus on entertainment.
-On June 24, 2002 episode of Raw, Vince McMahon officially dubbed this era as the "Ruthless Aggression" era.
+On a June 24, 2002 episode of Raw, Vince McMahon officially dubbed this era as the "Ruthless Aggression" era.

 In March 2002, the WWF had decided to create two separate rosters, with each group of wrestlers appearing on one of their main programs, Raw and SmackDown!, due to the overabundance of talent leftover from the Invasion storyline and the ensuing absorption of WCW and ECW contracts.
 This was dubbed as the "brand extension".
 During this time many new and young wrestlers would join the company, many of whom would become household names for the next years to come such as John Cena, Randy Orton, Brock Lesnar, and Batista.

 Also beginning in 2002, a draft lottery was held nearly every year to set the rosters, with the first draft to determine the inaugural split rosters, and subsequent drafts designed to refresh the rosters of each show.
 WWE expanded the brand split by relaunching ECW as a third brand on May 26, 2006.